Nancy Keesing: Early life

-Nancy Keesing was born in Sydney, Australia and attended school at Sydney Church of England Girls' Grammar School (SCEGGS) and the Frensham School (Mittagong).
+Nancy Keesing was born on 7 September 1923, in Sydney, Australia, and attended school at Sydney Church of England Girls' Grammar School and the Frensham School (Mittagong).
 During WW2 she worked as a naval account clerk on Garden Island in Sydney Harbour.
 After the war she enrolled in social sciences at the University of Sydney, and then worked as a social worker at the Royal Alexandra Hospital for Children, Camperdown (1947–1951).

 Literary career

-From about 1952 she worked full-time as a writer and researcher with The Bulletin magazine.
+From about 1952, Keesing worked full-time as a writer and researcher with The Bulletin magazine.
 She mainly worked with Douglas Stewart, particularly to research and collect historical Australian songs and bush ballads.

-She was active in a number of literary associations, most notably the Australian Society of Authors.
+Keesing was active in a number of literary associations, most notably the Australian Society of Authors.
 She edited the ASA journal The Australian Author from 1971 to 1974.
 She was chair of the Literature Board, Australia Council, 1974–1977.
 She was also active in the English Association and the Australian Jewish Historical Society.
 She became a council member of the Kuring-gai College of Advanced Education.

-Her literary career covered several fields, including poetry, literary criticism, editing, children's novels and biography.
+Keesing's literary career covered several fields, including poetry, literary criticism, editing, children's novels and biography.
 One of her most well known works is Shalom, a collection of Australian Jewish stories.
 She wrote or edited 26 volumes.

-She wrote two memoirs: Garden Island People, about her work on Garden Island, and Riding the Elephant, mainly about her literary career.
+Keesing wrote two memoirs: Garden Island People, about her work on Garden Island, and Riding the Elephant, mainly about her literary career.

 Personal life

-She married Dr Mark Hertzberg, a chemical engineer with CSR, and they had two children.
+She married Mark Hertzberg, a chemical engineer with CSR, and they had two children.
 They lived next to Kylie Tennant and her family for 20 years in Hunters Hill.